faizhasif/ideagen-test/README.md

 This will install all PHP dependencies without having PHP binaries installed on your machine

-## Initializing Projects
+## Initializing Project

 ### Project Key
-After the dependencies are installed, run the following command to generate a unique key for the project
+After the dependencies are installed, run the following command to create a new environment variables file for the project.

 ```
-./vendor/bin/sail artisan key:generate
+cp .env.example .env
 ```

-The generated key will be stored in the `.env` file.

-Please make sure to also furnish the `DB_PASSWORD` in the `.env` file before continuing below.
+Please make sure to furnish the `DB_PASSWORD` in the `.env` file before continuing below.

 ## Running Projects
 Run the following command to start the project